What is Clirio?

 What is a workspace?

 A Clirio workspace represents a single field work site.
 Think of a workspace as a “project” within Clirio, representing one physical site of any size, and a group of Clirio users who are members of the workspace.
 A workspace contains some number POIs (Points Of Interest), and each POI contains some number of observations.
 A workspace is visually organized against a basemap.
 The basemap will be automatically generated from satellite imagery when the workspace is created.
 A custom basemap can also be loaded into the workspace from the Clirio cloud site.
 The size and extent of the automatically generated basemap will automatically re-scale to contain the POIs and observations created within the workspace.
+Learn more about creating a workspace.

 What is a POI?

 A POI (Point Of Interest) is a container for one or more observations (such as photos, scans, voice memos or comments).
 A POI has a specific location and is displayed on the workspace basemap at that location.
 When observations are created or captured, they must be assigned to a POI.
 Normally, a POI holds various observations of different types or on different dates, captured at the same location.
 However an observation can have a different location than the POI.
+Learn more about creating a POI.

 What is an observation?